octo-woapi/cookbook/recipes/self-generated-documentation.md

 ### Facilitate the integration of an API

+Documentation is a concise reference manual containing all the information required to work with the API.

 - API documentation improve the experience for developers and users.
 - Serve as a guide to help users become familiar with the API.
 - Increases adoption rate.